Stephen Krashen

-Stephen D. Krashen (born May 14, 1941) is an American linguist, educational researcher and activist, who is Emeritus Professor of Education at the University of Southern California.
+Stephen D. Krashen (born May 14, 1941) is an American linguist, educational researcher and activist known for developing the input hypothesis, a group of five hypotheses of second-language acquisition.
+He is Emeritus Professor of Education at the University of Southern California.
 He moved from the linguistics department to the faculty of the School of Education in 1994.

 Work

 Stephen Krashen received a Ph.D. in Linguistics from the University of California, Los Angeles in 1972.